thatkind/test/ecobee-overview.md

 # Temperature

 Temperature is prominently displayed and easily changed from the main touch screen interface.
-They use a large, easily legible font to show temperature.
-The controls for setting temperature are presented as circular buttons you touch and drag up or down to manually adjust the temperature.
+A large, easily legible font shows your current setting.
+Controls for making manual adjustments are presented as circular buttons you can touch and drag up or down.

 # Modes